fastify/fastify-websocket/README.md

 - `perMessageDeflate` - Enable/disable permessage-deflate.
 - `maxPayload` - The maximum allowed message size in bytes.

-For more informations you can check [`ws` options documentation](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketserveroptions-callback).
+For more information, you can check [`ws` options documentation](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketserveroptions-callback).

 _**NB:** By default if you do not provide a `server` option `fastify-websocket` will bind your websocket server instance to the scoped `fastify` instance._

-_**NB:** the `path` option from `ws` shouldn't be provided since the routing is handled by fastify itself_
+_**NB:** the `path` option from `ws` should not be provided since the routing is handled by fastify itself_

-_**NB:** the `noServer` option from `ws` shouldn't be provided since the point of fastify-websocket is to listen on the fastify server.
+_**NB:** the `noServer` option from `ws` should not be provided since the point of fastify-websocket is to listen on the fastify server.
 If you want a custom server, you can use the `server` option, and if you want more control, you can use the `ws` library directly_

 ## Acknowledgements